testflows/TestFlows-WebSite/source/handbook/index.md

 ## Given

-A [Given] step is used to define precodition or setup and is always treated as a mandatory step that can't be skipped because [MANDATORY] flag will be set by default.
+A [Given] step is used to define preconditions or setup and is always treated as a mandatory step that can't be skipped because [MANDATORY] flag will be set by default.
 It is defined using [Given] test definition class or using [TestStep] with [Given] passed as the [Sub-Type].